-We spoke with two people who lived at the home and they told us they had always felt safe living at the home.
-Both people said they had access to staff at the main home (Hillcrest) which was across the car park if they ever needed anything.
-One person told us "There are always staff at Hillcrest if I need them I just use the phone."
-The other person we spoke with told us "The staff are always there if we need them."
+We spoke with two people who lived at the home.
+They both said they felt safe living at the home.
+One person told us they knew staff were available to them at all times in the main home, Hillcrest.
+The other person we spoke with told us, "If I need the staff they are not far away."
 The manager told us the fire alarm system was connected to Hillcrest so they would be alerted to any emergency.